Graylog2/osdc-2015-demo/README.md

 | Icinga2 | http://localhost:8080/icinga/ | admin    | admin    | Needs manual setup via browser! |
 | Webapp  | http://localhost:8081/        | -        | -        | -                               |

+You have to manually set up the Icingaweb2 app by visiting the URL and answering some questions.
+You can mostly just use the defaults.

+Find database credentials and database names in `chef.json` and make sure to use `127.0.0.1` instead of `localhost` for the database server setting!

 ## Usage

 There is a script to run chef-client on `webserver`.